BoundlessStudio/VolcanoLime/README.md

 ### Tips for Using Our API:

-1. **Authorization**: Some endpoints might require authorization.
+1. **Authorization**: All endpoints might require authorization.
 Ensure you provide the necessary headers or authentication tokens as specified in the endpoint details.

 2. **Rate Limits**: Always check if there are any rate limits on the API calls to ensure continuous service and avoid being temporarily blocked.

-3. **Feedback**: If you encounter any discrepancies or have suggestions regarding our API documentation, please reach out.
-Your feedback helps us improve.

-## Support and Feedback
-This is completely unsupported.
-There are no promises that this will be developed any further.
-It is published only to help people explore what they could do with this sort of capability.

-You are free to report issues, but please manage your expectations.
-It's possible that you might not receive any response, much less a fix.

 ## Security Notes